alinurammar/WavePortal/README.md

 # Description
 I built out an easy to use platform that allows any user to connect their metmask wallet to the website and wave to me.
 After a user connects their wallet, they have the ability to type a message and send that message to me onchain.
 In order to wave, it requires a small amount of Eth, and will be stored on the website using the Rinkeby testnet blockchain network.
 There is an added functionality of rewarding a user for waving - each user has a 50% chance of winning a small amount of Ethereum for as long as the contract is still funded.

-You can interact with the project [here](https://waveportal-starter-project.aammaarr.repl.co/?)
+You can interact with the project (works better on web)[here](https://waveportal-starter-project.aammaarr.repl.co/?)
 * Currently the website is down, but I am working on putting up a functional website soon!
 Thanks for your patience :)